Harry-Yates/Harry-Yates/README.md

 Stockholm 8° ☁️ · London 14° ☁️

 # 8°
 ☁️ **This morning, mostly cloudy with broken cloud formations, feels like 6°.
-Golden hour for ~30 mins.**
+Golden hour ending soon.**

 **↑** 11° **↓** 6° · Tomorrow: ❄️ 11°
 Week: ▆█▂▁▁▁▁ (0° to 11°)